Kentucky Retirement Guide

 Kentucky is a state with many great retirement towns, including several that have been certified as retirement communities.
-Kentucky offers very good value for your retirement dollar - real estate and the cost of living is lower than most other states.
+Kentucky offers very good value for your retirement dollar - real estate and the cost of living is lmuch lower than most other states.
 Yet the recreational activities are exceptional in this beautiful state with ready access to the Appalachians.
-Just under 4.3 million called Kentucky home in 2008.
+Just over 4.4 million called Kentucky home in 2015, and the median age was 38.3.
 This site will some basic facts about retirement to the best places in Kentucky.
+Updated Feb.
+2020.

 The Kentucky climate is characterized as humid sub-tropical.
 Summers are hot and humid and winters are milder than in states further to the south.
 In mountainous areas the climate is quite cooler than in lower areas.

 In 2010-14 the KY median household income was $43,432, which put it in the lowest third of all states.
 This statistic reflects Kentucky's low cost of living, ranked 9th lowest by MERIC.
 Zillow reports the 2018 median home value for Kentucky was $149,987.
 The NAR reported 4th Quarter 2019 median sales price in Louisville to be $191,800 up 6.5% vs. the previous year.

 Tax Burden: At 9.5% Kentucky is in the middle of the pack as far as tax burden goes - 24th out of 50 states - according to TaxFoundation.org (2012).
 In April 2018 the legislature passed a tax reform bill which will help improve the state's budget but negatively impact some retirees.

 Marginal Income Tax Rates.
 The state now has a flat 5% income tax rate, previously there were several brackets.

 Retirement Income Exemptions.
 Social security is not taxed but the non-taxable portion of qualified money has been reduced to $31, 110 from $41,110 per person.